timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 ```

 ## Custom Actions
-If the above gestures didn't cover all your use cases you can also expose custom actions.
+If the above gestures didn't cover all your use cases you can also implement Custom Actions.
 You can specify a name for those and they can be navigated with a swipe up or down and executed with a double tap.
 For example if you offer actions through a long press or context menu, then those should be exposed as custom actions so they can be performed by assistive technologies as well.

 ```swift
 airportView.accessibilityCustomActions = [